marcrow/LegitCTF/Readme.md

 ### Vulnerable machine
 1. Add the content of vm_client directory on your machines.
-2. On your vm add in your /etc/hosts add the CN set in the openssl for example 127.0.0.1 ctf
+2. On your vm add in your /etc/hosts the CN set in the openssl for example 127.0.0.1 ctf
 3. Use ansible playbook or set manually variable in flag.conf
 4. Authenticate your vm to your CTF server via the command